How to Order a Repeat Prescription

 Due to the Coronavirus outbreak we WILL NOT be issuing paper repeat prescriptions until further notice

 Your prescription will be sent electronically to your nominated pharmacy.
 If you are requesting medication via a paper form please drop this into the postbox outside the surgery and write which pharmacy you would like to collect your medication from.

 Alternatively please speak to your chosen pharmacist for further advice.

 Patient Access is available to ALL our registered patients.
-Once registered, you can Order your Repeat Prescription online.
-HOWEVER please note that from 16/3/20 this service is currently suspended until further notice due to Corona Virus outbreak.
+Once registered, you can Order your Repeat Prescription online

 - Drop in a prescription request slip to reception via the postbox outside the surgery and please write on the form the pharmacy you would like to collect your prescription from.